top of page

 Sequoia National Park Travel Guide

-Sequoia's elevation ranges from 1,300 feet at the foothills to 14,491 feet at Mount Whitney, resulting in rapid shifts in weather conditions.
+Sequoia's elevation ranges from 1,300 feet at the foothills to 14,491 feet at Mount Whitney.
+This results in rapid shifts in weather conditions.
 Summer can be hot in lower elevations, while snow lingers into late spring in higher elevations.
-Black bears are common, bear-proof storage is required at all campgrounds.
-The park also charges $35 per vehicle for entry, which covers both Sequoia and Kings Canyon National Parks.
+Black bears roam freely, so bear-proof storage is required at all campgrounds.
+The park charges $35 per vehicle for entry, which covers both Sequoia and Kings Canyon National Parks.

 • Entry Fee: $35 per vehicle (valid for both Sequoia & Kings Canyon)